awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 all sessions.
 As a best practice, to avoid exposing your credentials, do not put literal credentials in a command.
 Instead, create a profile for each set of credentials that you want to use, and store the profile in either of two credentials stores.
-Specify the correct profile by name in your command, and the |TWP| retrieve the associated credentials.
+Specify the correct profile by name in your command, and the |TWP| will retrieve the associated credentials.
 For a general discussion of how to safely manage AWS credentials, see
 :aws-gr:`Best Practices for Managing AWS Access Keys <aws-access-keys-best-practices>`.